Top Technographic Data APIs, Datasets, and Databases

-The usefulness of scraping job and social media posts is that they can add context to what may already be known from another source.
-This makes them great for adding important context that might otherwise be missing.
+Scraping a prospect’s job listings and social media posts allows you to add context to what may already be known from another source.
+This makes them great for adding important context that might otherwise be missing from your technographic dataset.

 For example, the source code may give you the email generator being used by a company, but a social media update could let you know when that software was actually acquired.

-Similarly, job postings may show the direction in which a company is looking to expand and which technologies future employees will need competency with.
-This can help reveal not only what a company is currently using, but may also allow for assumptions regarding when a company is looking to purchase a new technology and the purpose for which it would be used.
+Similarly, job postings may show the direction in which a company is looking to expand and which technologies future employees will need.
+This can reveal not only what a company is currently using, but can be used for demand forecasting.
+Technographic analysis enhances a business’ B2B sales predictions about when a prospect will look to purchase a new technology and the purpose for which it would be used.

 In certain cases, such as if the information is not available from the above scraping sources, or if there is uncertainty about important details, data providers may reach out to companies to manually verify their data.